9 Min. Read

 “Emphasize the message with all your heart!” – Jose, Design Pickle graphic designer

-Tip #9: Browse modern design ideas.
+Tip #9: Browse modern social media designs.

 Some of the best social media graphics come from a confluence of various design techniques, though, so don’t be afraid to venture onto new platforms for inspiration.
 If you’re designing a health and wellness graphic for Instagram, chances are you’ll find some great inspiration by searching health and wellness on Pinterest, Facebook, or even Google Images.

 If you’re looking for a quick-fix of social media graphic design inspiration, download a copy of the Digital Design Library.
-The Digital Design Library is a collection of 200+ graphic designs created for actual Design Pickle clients (completely free to you!).
+The Digital Design Library is a collection of 200+ designs created for actual Design Pickle clients (completely free to you!).

-Design Pickle recently released FreshStock.
+We recently released FreshStock.
 It’s the world’s most diverse stock asset library in the world.
 FreshStock is a stock asset library created with diversity in mind.
 It’s the ultimate collection of premium stock vector illustrations and graphic templates made to be reflective of the world around us.
 Through original and inspiring artwork designed by world-class artists, FreshStock makes it easy to find and create social media graphics that better resonates with your audience because the world comes in all shapes and sizes.